ufowam/pairit/README.md

 * "Cool tech but can you use it on projects?
 Nice work for a weekend."

-We would have to wait about 5 more hours to get the results of the hackathon, because there were so many other teams to pitch still.
+We would have to wait about 5 more hours to get the results of the hackathon, because there were so many other teams left to pitch.
 The announcement came late in the evening of the second day of the hackathon.

 We ended up coming in the top 5 which exceeded our expectations!
 Had we known that we had a chance we may have prepared more and had a larger team since the top 2 teams got to go to Silicon Valley and are incubated